300AB/Game-Notes/Path-of-Exile2/notes-on-changes.md

 * Maps will have more monsters from the Abyss to fight;
     * Defeating Abyss Monsters will lead to a new currency type, "Bones."
     * These Bones can be applied to specific items, granting them an extra modifier that you can choose from a pool of 3.
+### Exceptional Items
+* New Exceptional Bases will drop, having higher quality or extra sockets.
+    *    Exceptional Unique items also exist!
+### Sanctified Items (new version to corrupting an item?)
+* Sanctified Items are a new way to try and create the best items.
+* This will randomize the value of modifiers anywhere rom 80% to 120%
+    *    Meaning you can reach values higher than possible before.
+* Sanctified Items can no longer be crafted upon, so this will often be the  final step of crafting a mirror-tier item.
+* We saw a Omen being applied to a Divine Orb to sanctify and item upon use.
+    * New Omens
+    * Hinekora's Lock added (idk what that is)

 # Pacing